-the details of technology imported Nil a. b. the year of import Nil c. whether the technology have been fully absorbed N.A d. if not fully absorbed, areas where absorption has not taken place, and the reasons thereof N.A the expenditure incurred on research and development : Nil
+a. the details of technology imported Nil Nil b. the year of import whether the technology have been fully absorbed N.A c.

+d. if not fully absorbed, areas where absorption has not taken place, and the reasons thereof the expenditure incurred on research and development Nil